ego-lay-atman-bay/blender-extension-builder/README.md

 If you choose to also generate builds for all the platforms, it will install the universal build.

+This command will also attempt to disable the extension to make blender remove all the wheels.
+This is useful because blender doesn't refresh the wheels after installing, you have to disable then enable the extension in order to refresh.

+Since this command disables the extension, you may want to also use `--enable` so you can keep the extension enabled every time you reinstall it.

+> [!NOTE]
+> When disabling extensions with wheels, blender may say something like this
+>
+>```
+>Failed to remove: (<built-in function unlink>, '...\\Blender Foundation\\Blender\\4.3\\extensions\\.local\\lib\\python3.11\\site-packages\\PIL\\_imaging.cp311-win_amd64.pyd', (<class 'PermissionError'>, PermissionError(13, 'Access is denied'), <traceback object at 0x000001FF9ABB01C0>))
+>```
+>
+> This doesn't really mean anything, and the package is indeed removed.
+The extension will work just fine on the next launch.

 ## Other arguments

 There are many other options you can use.